stormpython/phoenix/STYLEGUIDE.md

-This is a collection of style guides for Kibana projects.
+This is a collection of style guides for Phoenix.
 The include guides for the following:

 - [JavaScript](#javascript-style-guide)
 - [Phoenix Project](#phoenix-style-guide)